SmartEngines/Smart-Document-Engine-SDK/README.md

 ## :warning: Personalized signature :warning:

-All Smart Document Engine SDK clients are required to use a personalized signature for starting a session.
+Starting from Smart Document Engine v1.11.0 users are required to use a personalized signature for starting a session.
 The signature is validated offline and locks to the copy of the native library, thus ensures that only an authorized client may use it.
 The signature is a string with 256 characters.

 You will need to manually copy the signature string and pass it as an argument for the `SpawnSession()` method ([see item 6 below](#general-usage-workflow)).
 Do NOT keep the signature in any asset files, only inside code.
 If possible, clients are encouraged to keep the signature in a controlled server and load it into the application via a secure channel, to ensure that signature and the library are separated.